trustedci/swe-guide-site/pages/level2.md

 	- how to make this suck less
 		- e.g. install.txt
 		- avoid binary installers on Linux (use a human-readable script)

+In the worst case situation, manual installs need to be a valid option.

+### Making the manual installation suck less

+There are several tricks to make installing the software manually easier.
+First, have a detailed install.txt file in the root directory of the project.
+This should document the steps required to successfully build the code and who to contact in case it fails as a minimum.
+It is also a good idea to add in a common issues list and how to avoid the issues and how to fix the issues if a user finds themselves with the issue.
+Binary installers are to be avoided.
+They can do some magic behind the scenes that the average user cannot trace easily.
+Using a human-readable script, such as [WAF](https://waf.io/) for complex projects or a shell script for small, one off projects make it easier to trace issues.

 ## Change Log [TODO]